-‘Resilience to extreme weather’ investigates these, and other, key questions to help inform important decisions about adaptation and risk reduction that are being made at global, national and local levels.
+‘Resilience to extreme weather’ is a past Royal Society project that looked at key questions to help inform important decisions about adaptation and risk reduction that are being made at global, national and local levels.

-We have examined people's resilience to weather- and climate-related extreme events, in particular, floods, droughts and heatwaves.
-We look at how improvements can be made to protect lives and livelihoods by comparing the options available and considering the fundamental building blocks for resilience.
+We examined people's resilience to weather- and climate-related extreme events, in particular, floods, droughts and heatwaves.
+We looked at how improvements can be made to protect lives and livelihoods by comparing the options available and considering the fundamental building blocks for resilience.

 - Governments have a responsibility to develop and resource resilience strategies

 - Governments should act together at the international level to build resilience; sharing expertise, co-ordinating policy and pooling resources to confront common risks

 - To limit the need for costly disaster responses, more national and international funds will need to be directed to measures that build resilience to extreme weather

 - The purpose, design and implementation of policy frameworks covering climate change, disaster risk reduction and development should be aligned and consistent regarding extreme weather